 Gilbert's sister Eleanor's Wedding notice 1854. |

-In Kilmore, Johnny sought refuge with his married sister, Eleanor, and her husband, John Stafford.
+It was Kilmore where Johnny sought refuge with his married sister, Eleanor, and her husband, John Stafford.
 Eleanor and John Stafford had established their home in Kilmore.

 Upon absconding, his father commented that Gilbert was not without parental affection; "was not destitute of affection."
-Whether his sister attempted to send Gilbert home to Bulla is unknown.
+Whether his sister attempted to send young Gilbert home to Bulla is unknown.
 Kilmore was 25 miles north of Bulla.
 Eleanor and John had met on the ship 'Revenue' during its passage from New York to Australia, and they married on 23rd February 1854:

 The Argus, 26th October 1854. |